Education Doctorate in Transformational Teaching and Learning (EDD)

-KU's Education Doctorate in Transformational Teaching and Learning is designed to help teachers transform education, one student and one classroom at a time.
+KU's Education Doctorate in Transformational Teaching and Learning is designed to help educators transform education, one student, and one classroom at a time.

 The KU Education Doctorate (Ed.
-D.) in Transformational Teaching and Learning Program is designed to offer education and training to prepare educators who will ultimately transform their classroom to promote social change.
-It is a practitioner-scholar degree created to meet a set of "best practice" competencies/outcomes integrated with individual career and personal goals for teacher leaders with significant classroom experience.
-Kutztown University has applied for membership with the Carnegie Project on the Education Doctorate (CPED).
+D.) in Transformational Teaching and Learning Program is designed to offer education to prepare educators who will ultimately transform their educational space to promote social change.
 Key elements of our program include:

 - Students as Learning Associates model where teaching and learning will be, by intention and design, a bidirectional process with faculty;

-- Emphasis on enhancing existing classroom skills by integrating theory and practice through job-embedded and "puzzles of practice" learning experiences;
+- Emphasis on integrating theory and practice through job-embedded and "puzzles of practice" learning experiences;

-- Classroom engagement elements focusing on contemporary educational challenges, often framed around questions of equity, ethics, and social justice to bring about solutions to complex problems of practice;
+- Educational engagement focusing on contemporary educational challenges, often framed around questions of equity, ethics, and social justice to bring about solutions to complex issues related to education;

 - Action research dissertation in practice (DiP) emphasizing the generation, transformation, and use of professional knowledge and practice;

 The program is a cohort-based, blended delivery model that merges in-person and online instruction.
 The cohort will study and work together over the course of the three-year program.
-The blended delivery format will consist of monthly weekend classes with online webinars, discussions, assignments, and work embedded tasks interspersed between meetings.
-The program begins with an intensive, multi-day retreat at the beginning and for each of the two consecutive summers.
+The blended delivery format will consist of varied format classes with online webinars, discussions, assignments, and work embedded tasks interspersed between meetings.

 View the EDD Program Handbook for detailed information on program structure and philosophy, course descriptions, Leader-Scholar Community design, and the dissertation process.